Best mirrorless cameras in 2024: Canon, Nikon, Sony and more

 The bottom line:

-🔎 Nikon Z8: Professionals need to look no further — if you combined all the best parts of the flagship Nikon Z9 and the best DSLR in the world, the Nikon D850, you'd be left with this heavy-hitter; the Nikon Z8. ★★★★★
+🔎 Nikon Z8: Professionals need look no further — if you combined all the best parts of the flagship Nikon Z9 and the best DSLR in the world, the Nikon D850, you'd be left with this heavy-hitter. ★★★★★

-Design: This is a seriously great looking and feeling camera that manages to be sturdy and strong at the same time.
-It feels great in your hands with enough grip to suit even the largest palms.
-We love the controls and found their placement to feel natural and well thought out.
-It's on the large side for a mirrorless camera, but the Nikon Z8 still manages to be smaller than some, meaning it's light enough to hold for long periods of time.
+Design: This camera looks and feels seriously great, managing to be sturdy and strong at the same time.
+It feels comfortable in your hands, with enough grip to suit even the largest palms.
+We love the controls and found their placement natural and well thought-out.
+It's on the large side for a mirrorless camera, but the Nikon Z8 still manages to be smaller than some of its competitors, and it's light enough to hold for long periods of time.

 Swipe to scroll horizontally